kdeldycke/plumage/README.md

 Plumage can be customized by adding these optionnal parameters to your `pelicanconf.py` file:

+  * `SITE_THUMBNAIL`: Site's thumbnail URL as displayed in the header.
+Should be a square image of at least 80x80 pixels.
+  * `SITE_THUMBNAIL_TEXT`: Text displayed behind site's thumbnail.
   * `SITESUBTITLE`: Set the subtitle from the site's header.
   * `MENUITEMS`: A list of tuples (Title, URL) for additional menu items to appear at the beginning of the main menu.
   * `LEFT_SIDEBAR`, `RIGHT_SIDEBAR`: HTML content to put as-is in the left or right sidebar.